qihongl/learn-hippo/docs/learned_encoding/progress.md

 - 2026-08-30: added a tested confirmatory aggregator that requires all declared seeds, identical configuration hashes, fixed-seed bootstrap intervals, and the preregistered success audit.
+- 2026-08-30: aggregated all 15 confirmatory seeds with the frozen bootstrap.
+All four criteria passed; primary, OOD, baseline, and causal-displacement estimates are now recorded in `RESULTS.md` and the machine-readable summary.